pduranti/mercadolibre.github.com/_posts/guide/listing/2012-05-05-list-your-item.markdown

 ### Condition {#listing-condition-attribute}

 When publish an item in MercadoLibre site you need to declare if the item is new or used.
-This attribute is mandatory to complete a listing.
+This attribute is mandatory to complete a list operation.

 ### Available quantity {#listing-available-quantity-attribute}

 It defines amount of items availables to be sold.

 ### Pictures {#listing-picture-attribute}